-The Company is a subsidiary of Scottish and Southern Energy plc, a company registered in Scotland, whose consolidated accounts (which include those of the Company) are available from Corporate Communications, Inveralmond House, 200 Dunkeld Road, Perth PH1 3AQ.
+The Company is a subsidiary of Scottish and Southern Energy plc, which is the ultimate parent company and is registered in Scotland.
+The largest and smallest group in which the results of the Company are consolidated is that headed by Scottish and Southern Energy plc.
+The consolidated accounts of the group (which include those of the Company) are available from Corporate Communications, Inveralmond House, 200 Dunkeld Road, Perth PH1 3AQ.